-- Identify The "identify" function requires the development of organizational understanding to manage information security risk to systems, assets, data, and capabilities.
-The activities in the "identify" function are foundational for effective use of the Cybersecurity Framework.
-Understanding the business context, the resources that support critical functions and the related information security risks enables an organization to focus and prioritize its efforts, consistent with its risk management strategy and business needs. - Protect The "protect" function requires the development and implementation of appropriate safeguards to ensure delivery of critical services.
-The "protect" function supports the ability to limit or contain the impact of a potential cybersecurity event. - Detect The "detect" function requires the development and implementation of appropriate activities to identify the occurrence of a cybersecurity event.
-The "detect" function enables timely discovery of a cybersecurity event. - Respond The "respond" function requires the development and implementation of
+- Identify The "identify" function requires the development of organizational understanding to manage information security risk to systems, assets, data, and capabilities. - Protect The "protect" function requires the development and implementation of appropriate safeguards to ensure delivery of critical services. - Detect The "detect" function requires the development and implementation of appropriate activities to identify the occurrence of a cybersecurity event. - Respond The "respond" function requires the development and implementation of appropriate activities to act regarding a detected cybersecurity event.

-6 Executive Order 13800, "Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure," May 11, 2017.
+2 Executive Order 13636, "Improving Critical Infrastructure Cybersecurity," February 12, 2013.